Skip to main content

 4

 Failed annotations, flagger matches, evaluation failures, and custom scores become scores.
-Latitude groups similar failed scores into issues: recurring production failure patterns with names, descriptions, examples, trends, and lifecycle states.
+Latitude groups similar failures into named, prioritized signals, each with example traces, affected-user counts, trends, and a lifecycle.
+Signals created from negative annotations are called issues.

 5